lance-gg/lance/docs/spaceships.md

 * **ClientEngine** - Renderer draw event
   * At the draw event, the client will typically execute one client game step
   * Check inbound messages / world updates
-    * if a world update has arrived, parse and store the data
+    * if a world update has arrived from the server, apply all the changes to the local game state
   * Capture local user inputs that have occurred since previous step
   * Transmit inputs to server
-  * Handle inputs locally
+  * Handle inputs locally (extrapolation mode only)
   * GameEngine - start of a game step
     * PhysicsEngine - handle physics step
-  * For each object in the world O_i_:
+  * For each object in the world Oᵢ:
-    * update the associated render objects for O_i_
+    * update the associated render objects for Oᵢ

-Note: the flow described above is already implemented in Lance, and the game developer only needs to implement the `ClientEngine` class and the `GameEngine` class.
+Note: the flow described above is already implemented in Lance.
+The game developer creates a sub-class which inherits from `ClientEngine`.
+This sub class contains client code for the game.

 ## Step 1: main.js and the ServerEngine

-### Build your own ServerEngine class:
+### Build your own ServerEngine sub-class:

 The first step is to build your own ServerEngine-derived class.
 For this tutorial you can look at file [`src/server/SpaaaceServerEngine.js`](https://github.com/lance-gg/spaaace/blob/master/src/server/SpaaaceServerEngine.js)

 This file does the following:

+1. Start the server, by creating the robot ships, and registering a function which will handle missile hits.
+See method `start()`.
 1. Handle player-connection logic by creating a ship for the new player.
-See method `onPlayerConnected`.
+See method `onPlayerConnected()`.
+Notice that this method receives a socket object, which can be used to handle client events.
-1. handle player-disconnection logic by removing the ship of the disconnected player.
-See method `onPlayerDisconnected`.
+1. Handle player-disconnection logic by removing the ship of the disconnected player.
+See method `onPlayerDisconnected()`.
-1. note the `makeBot()` method, it creates AI-controlled spaceships, which are controlled on the server only.
+1. Note the `makeBot()` method, it creates AI-controlled spaceships, which are controlled on the server only.
 The AI-control code is implemented in the GameEngine, but since it is only called by the ServerEngine class, it will only run on the server.
 This is the preferred technique to implement game code which only executes on the server.

 ### Build the main entry point: